 MAX IV and BESSY II initiate new collaboration to advance materials science

-Great joy among the partners of MAX IV and HZB after signing the MoU.
+Great joy among the partners of MAX IV and HZB after signing the Cooperation agreement.
 From left Olof Karis, Director at MAX IV, Antje Hasselberg, authorized signatory at HZB and Bernd Rech, Scientific Director at HZB.

-Great joy among the partners of MAX IV and HZB after signing the MoU.
-From left Olof Karis, Director at MAX IV, Antje Hasselberg, authorized signatory at HZB and Bernd Rech, Scientific Director at HZB. © HZB /Ronja Gründke
+Great joy among the partners of MAX IV and HZB after signing the Cooperation agreement.
+From left Olof Karis, Director at MAX IV, Antje Hasselberg, authorized signatory at HZB and Bernd Rech, Scientific Director at HZB. © HZB /Ronja Grünke

-The MoU was signed during a meeting between researchers from MAX IV and BESSY II.
+The Cooperation agreement was signed during a meeting between researchers from MAX IV and BESSY II in Berlin.

-The MoU was signed during a meeting between researchers from MAX IV and BESSY II. © HZB
+The Cooperation agreement was signed during a meeting between researchers from MAX IV and BESSY II in Berlin. © HZB

 The new agreement increases accessibility and overall opportunities for users to conduct advanced materials science investigations at MAX IV and BESSY II in a smooth, integrated manner.
 Facility collaboration through project-based initiatives may include, among others, reciprocal exchange of knowledge, instrumentation development and usage, data handling, scientific and technical staff, research initiatives, and PhD programme activities.